Mythbuster: Ferguson knocked Liverpool 'right off their f*cking perch' | Goal.com

 "Football clubs were beginning to be seen as a source of profit rather than a source of pride; they were as much financial institutions as they were sporting legacies.
 The (Roman) Abramovich era was upon us, and I knew that I could never compete."

-And so, Liverpool fell further and further behind from a commercial perspective - in spite of the good work done on the field by managers such as Gerard Houllier, Rafael Benitez- with Moores' decision to sell the club to George Gillett and Tom Hicks in 2007 nearly resulting in the Reds going bankrupt three years later.
+And so, Liverpool fell further and further behind from a commercial perspective - in spite of the good work done on the field by managers such as Gerard Houllier and Rafael Benitez - with Moores' decision to sell the club to George Gillett and Tom Hicks in 2007 nearly resulting in the Reds going bankrupt three years later.

 Only now, under the ownership of Fenway Sports Group and, more importantly, the management of Jurgen Klopp, are Liverpool poised to reclaim their place at the summit of English football.